Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 2. Guided City Tour & Contemporary Montpellier

 Our city tour was arranged through the Montpellier Méditerranée Tourist Office with our City Pass.
-Our tour guide Marie-Hélène was excellent.
-We really enjoyed discovering a thousand years of history in a few hours.
+Our tour guide, Marie-Hélène, was excellent.
+We enjoyed discovering a thousand years of history in a few hours.
 Oh, we walked and walked and walked!

-We found the contrasts in the city fascinating, from the medieval 𝐦𝐢𝐤𝐯𝐞, a ceremonial Jewish bath dating from the 13th Century to the Contemporary city.
+We found the city’s contrasts fascinating, from the medieval 𝐦𝐢𝐤𝐯𝐞, a ceremonial Jewish bath dating from the 13th Century, to the Contemporary city.
 It was with Marie-Hélène that we began to understand the influences of the old universities.

 Wandering Montpellier